Calebp98/Calebp98.github.io/Projects.md

 ## Projects

 I sometimes work on fun side projects.
-I've included a selection below.
+I've included a subset of these below.

 </div>